rouanw/rouanw.github.io/posts/2021-02-03-work-somewhere-inclusive.md

 If you're a software developer looking for your next role (irrespective of your background) look to work in as diverse a team as possible and favour employers seeking to build an inclusive workplace.

-I believe there's a strong ethical argument for us to demand inclusivity as a core practice from our employers, but even on a personal level you will have the opportunity to work with people that can teach you some of the most valuable (and rarest) skills in the tech industry.
+I believe there's a strong ethical argument for us to demand inclusivity as a core practice from our employers, but even on a personal level doing so will give you the opportunity to work with people that can teach you some of the most valuable (and rarest) skills in the tech industry.